4 Mistakes of My Life as a Software Tester (and You’re Probably Making These)

 We all have inbuilt weaknesses.
 According to a popular survey, the most common weakness in adults is the fear of appearing silly.
 Unrealistic fear blocks our growth.
 Assuming rather than asking is what we are taught.

-While testing an online ticket booking application, a tester observed that the user was not allowed to cancel the booked tickets at least until 24 hours have passed since the booking was made.
+While testing an online ticket booking application, a tester observed that the user was not allowed to cancel the booked tickets until at least 24 hours have passed since the booking was made.
 Now, from the end user’s perspective, this is totally unacceptable.
-But instead of questioning the behavior, the tester assumed that it might be the requirement.
+But instead of questioning the behavior, the tester assumed that it might be a requirement.
 This one wrong assumption led the application to fail in the market.

 A tester friend, well-known for his question-asking style, once told me that he was laughed at for asking questions about almost everything from coding logic to bug tracking system to how the bug was resolved.
 It was beneficial to him because he was developing self-confidence and clarity about things.